haarts/getme/README.md

 As a regular user you don't need to use this file.
 A recent list of shows in compiled in the binaries.

+There are two other binaries which I found useful at times.

+`pending` will just query the database (aka a bunch of JSON files) and returns which seasons and episodes still appear pending.

+`crosscheck` is a bit more complex.
+It will check for each episode in the database for which there *should* be a file on disk if that is the case.
+If that is wrong it either fixes the database or just outputs the offending episode.
+Please note that it can be perfectly normal for the database to have marked an episode as retrieved but it can not yet be found on disk.
+It might not have been moved yet or is still being downloaded.

 ### Third party APIs

 GetMe uses [Trakt](http://trakt.tv/) and [TvMaze](http://tvmaze.com/) for finding show information.
 It uses